 “Why was it a waste?
 It was fast, at least.”

 “The doctor didn’t do anything, just told me to rest.
 Nothing I wouldn’t have figured out on my own.”

 “Well,” Roman began, “At least you know there’s nothing worse to worry about.”

 “He did give me some medicine.”

 Gareth shook his head.

 “No?”
 Roman asked, studying Gareth.
+His face fell.
 “Tell me it wasn’t Carujan Oil.”

 “Clear liquid.
 Kinda thick and sticky.
 Smells and tastes like goblin piss.”

 “That sounds right,” Gareth said.
 His nose wrinkled at the memory.
 “Why is that bad?
 He’s the doctor, Mr. Hallisey.
 I believe he knows best.”